 ...nobody robbed us of our freedom; it was an inside job we signed up for.
 Outside jobs, by contrast, are not always a deliberate choice and oftentimes the harder labor, but they come with a certain spatial freedom... see more

-Considering that Africa is thought to be our cradle, this journey leads through the first landscapes humans ever laid eyes on – mystical soil that spans from the oldest desert in the world to the enormous wetlands of the Okavango Delta, across lush mountain ranges to turquoise coastlines. see more
+Considering that Africa is our cradle, this journey leads through the first landscapes humans ever laid eyes on. see more